Sharon Hart: Northern Marianas College

 In 2011, Hart was specifically hired as the president of Northern Marianas College (NMC) to lead the effort to regain its institutional accreditation with the U.S. Western Association of Schools and Colleges.
 At the time, the college had been placed on "Show Cause Status," a final step before the potential loss of accreditation and closure.
 Hart was the board's second choice for the position after the top candidate rejected the offer.
 Within one year, she prepared the college for a visit that resulted in NMC regaining full institutional accreditation.

-During her time at NMC, Hart successfully led the effort for the Pacific islands to gain membership in the Western Interstate Commission for Higher Education (WICHE), which allowed Pacific Islanders to attend college in 15 U.S. states at in-state tuition rates.
+During her time at Northern Marianas College, Hart successfully led the effort for the Pacific islands to gain membership in the Western Interstate Commission for Higher Education (WICHE), which allowed Pacific Islanders to attend college in 15 U.S. states at in-state tuition rates.
 For this work, she was appointed to the WICHE Commission by the Governor of the Northern Mariana Islands and was subsequently elected to its executive committee.

 In December 2012, 19 of 23 full-time faculty members at NMC passed a vote of no confidence against her.
 The reasons cited included allegations of financial mismanagement, unethical conduct, and jeopardizing the college's accreditation.
 The specific accusations included overspending on off-island travel and hiring her husband as a foundation consultant.
 Hart denied the claims.
 The Board reviewed all allegations and found in favor of Dr. Hart.
 That same month, she publicly opposed a proposal to merge the Commonwealth of the Northern Mariana Islands Public School System with NMC.

 In November 2015, Hart announced that she would not renew her contract, which was set to end in July 2016.
 On February 4, 2016, she began an extended leave of absence, and David Peter J. Attao was appointed acting president.